 Trucking companies with that type of culture “will drive women away,” Voie says, since they “will leave a carrier if they don’t feel safe.”

 WIT works with truck stops to improve safety, recommending changes such as improved lighting or additional security guards.
-The organization also hosts self-defense workshops and collaborates with truck manufacturers to equip cabs with safety alarms and ergonomic additions for female drivers.
+The organization also hosts self-defense workshops and collaborates with truck manufacturers to equip cabs with safety alarms and ergonomic additions for female truck drivers.

 Another way to improve safety is to work in shifts with a partner; in fact, trucking is a late-in-life career change for many women, Voie notes, when “a husband or boyfriend who is a professional driver says, ‘Hey, the kids are gone.
 Why don’t you come out on the road with me?”
-According to WIT’s internal data, 83% of women get into the business this way, and the average age of a woman driver is 50.
+According to WIT’s internal data, 83% of women get into the business this way, and the average age of a female truck driver is 50.

 But long-haul trucking isn’t the only option, and “a lot of women don’t realize that there are great jobs in this industry where they can be home every night,” says Voie.
 These include hauling fuel or driving garbage trucks (where, she is quick to point out, the driver has no contact with the actual trash).